Caffeine Jitters

 The friend who downs three espressos and feels focused while you feel wired and panicky on one cup isn’t tougher.
 They have a different receptor profile — and the practical question becomes when to drink it, with what, and how much.

 Caffeine Jitters is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →